anteq/reckon-ng-eet-2017/recon.md

 NK

+---

 ### Who are we
-We are students on AGH University of Science and Technology in Kraków, Poland.
+We are Master's students at AGH University of Science and Technology in Kraków, Poland.
 ![AGH](img/agh.jpg)

 ### Who are we